Home /

 It does not matter what type of hive you have, simply follow these steps to insulate any hive and ensure your colony are protected from the cold of winter.

-Cut and Apply Foam Tape
+Step 1: Cut and Apply Foam Tape

-The foam tape will protect the insulation from catching and tearing on the hive.
-It will also create a small air space between the hive and the insulation which allows air to move around the hive and moisture to dissipate.
 Simply cut the foam tape into small, manageable pieces of approximately 3-4 inches in length.
 Apply the tape to the sides of each corner of your hives roof, making sure they meet flush at the corner.
 Then, apply the top pieces to each corner making sure they overlap the side pieces, so they sit flush and form a corner shape.

-Measure Width, Depth and Height of the Hive
+Step 2: Measure Width, Depth and Height of the Hive

 Measure the width, depth and height of your hive roof and take a note of each measurement.
 Be sure to add 12mm to the width and depth measurements and 6mm to the height to account for the 6mm foam tape that has been applied.

-Cut the Front, Back and Side Pieces
+Step 3: Cut the Front, Back and Side Pieces

 Prepare a clean and dry surface to work on and unroll your Low-E PERF.
 Referencing the measurements of your hive, cut four pieces of Low-E PERF, one for the front, one for the back and two for the sides.
 Make sure you use a straight edge and a sharp blade when cutting to get a clean, accurate cut.